ColbyDL/ColbyDL/README.md

 - Prioritized, planned, and coordinated training for over 100 personnel within the organization, ensuring seamless logistics for meals, equipment, and reserved land for training requirements.

 #### **Department Supervisor (Heavy Weapons Company Platoon Leader)**
-- Spearheaded operations with military radios and satellites, ensuring seamless communication in high-stakes environments.
 - In charge of the health and welfare of 7,000 Afghan Refugees at Fort Pickett, VA during the Humanitarian Mission of Operation Allies Welcome.
-- Maintained and oversaw the in-processing and immigration to the US coordinating with the US Navy, Marines, DHS, and ICE to ensure the safety and ease of naturalization of refugees.
 - Directed and supervised 24 service members, overseeing Heavy Weapons Systems, and managing assets totaling $12 million.
 Simultaneously led comprehensive planning for all platoon field and physical training initiatives, ensuring precision, efficiency, and mission readiness.

 #### **Program Mangager (Battalion Assistant Operations Officer)**
 - Optimized Email Communication: Leveraged a custom distribution list for key correspondence, enhancing efficiency and Impact.
 - Aided in the development and coordination of department-level training and exercises, actively participating in planning and scheduling as required.
-- Ensure healthcare, food, and shelter for 30 days as the senior leader over 1,000 service members at the Joint Readiness Training Center.

 ## Projects